jollyjerr/knowledge/math/algebra/rational-functions.md

 #### Multiplication

-Factor out both sides and use cancelation to simplify the equation.
+Factor out both sides and use cancellation to simplify the equation.
 If you cancel a factor in the denominator that limits the [domain](./functions.md) of one of the functions, you need to explicitly provide that limitation in your simplified form because it limits the domain of the product.